 - 3. The President shall set a time limit for the tabling of amendments. - 4.
 An amendment may be moved during the debate by its author or by any other Member appointed by the author to replace him. - 5.
-Where an amendment is withdrawn by its author, it shall lapse unless immediately taken over by another Member. - 6.
+Where an amendment is withdrawn by its author, it shall fall unless immediately taken over by another Member. - 6.
 Amendments shall be put to the vote only after they have been printed and distributed in all the official languages, unless Parliament decides otherwise.
-No such decision may be taken if at least ten Members object.
+Parliament may not decide otherwise it at least eleven Members object.